-(1) Any person who is not an "ineligible person" as defined in section 3309.69 of the Revised Code, is eligible for health care coverage under the school employees retirement system's health care plan so long as the person qualifies as one of the following:

-- (a) An age and service retirant or the retirant's spouse or dependent child, - (b) A disability benefit recipient or the recipient's spouse or dependent child, - (c) The spouse or dependent child of a deceased member, age and service retirant or disability benefit recipient, if the spouse or dependent child is receiving a benefit pursuant to section 3309.45 or 3309.46 of the Revised Code, - (d) The dependent child of a deceased member or deceased retirant who is living with the primary recipient of a benefit under section 3309.45 or 3309.46 of the Revised Code in a parent-child relationship in which the primary recipient has custody of the dependent child. - (2) Eligibility for health care coverage shall terminate when the person ceases to qualify as one of the persons listed in paragraph (B)(1) of this rule.
+- (1) A person is eligible for health care coverage under the school employees retirement system's health care plan so long as the person qualifies as one of the following: - (a) An age and service retirant or the retirant's dependent, - (b) A disability benefit recipient or the recipient's dependent, - (c) The dependent of a deceased member, deceased age and service retirant, or deceased disability benefit recipient, if the dependent is receiving a benefit pursuant to section 3309.45 or 3309.46 of the Revised Code, - (d) The dependent child of a deceased member, deceased disability benefit recipient, or deceased age and service retirant if the spouse is receiving a benefit pursuant to section 3309.45 or 3309.46 of the Revised Code and the spouse elects to be covered. - (2) Eligibility for health care coverage shall terminate when the person ceases to qualify as one of the persons listed in paragraph (B)(1) of this rule.